arroyo-seco/kevin_python/guide/data_structures.md

 honda_two  = Car('Honda', 2500, 'black')
 honda_three = Car('Honda', 3300, 'red')

-# True
-honda == honda_two
+honda == honda_two # True
-# False
-honda == honda_three
+honda == honda_three # True
 ```

 Classes can do many more things, but those features often add complexity and headaches to programming.
 From a data structures perspective, the class is just syntactic sugar around a dictionary.

 Extra: Iterables and Iteration
 ==============================